dargor/lumos/README.md

 **Terminal State Management**: Temporarily switches to raw mode to capture the color response without interfering with normal terminal operation.

-**Timeout Handling**: Uses polling with a 2-second timeout to avoid hanging if the terminal doesn't respond.

 **Format Flexibility**: Supports the wild variety of color formats that different terminals return.

 **Cross-Platform**: Works on Unix-like systems (Linux, macOS, BSD) through direct `/dev/tty` access.